A father went to drastic lengths to prevent doctors from pulling the plug on his son, who was brain-dead.

 Doctors said there was no more hope and ordered a “terminal wean,” meaning that life support is slowly withdrawn to end a life.

 “They were moving too fast.
 The hospital, the nurses, the doctors.
-I knew if I had three or four hours that night that I would know whether George was brain-dead,” Pickering Sr. told the website.
+I knew if I had three or four hours that night that I would know whether George was brain-dead,” Pickering Sr. told the news website.

 The elder Pickering believed his son was misdiagnosed, saying, “During that three hours, George squeezed my hand three or four times on command.”